Poland

 • Focus on mobile solutions, AI and live content

-• Compliance with strict licensing and compliance requirements
+• Compliance with stringent licensing and compliance requirements

-The Polish gambling market is losing billions to offshore operators - and can't do anything about it.
+The Polish gambling market is losing billions to offshore operators - and there is nothing it can do about it.
 According to data announced at the European Economic Congress in Katowice, since 2017, players have lost about €50 billion to illegal operators.
 The country's budget has lost €1.3 billion in taxes.

 Poland cannot stop the leakage of funds.
-Although the country has heavy fines and criminal penalties for illegal gambling, the rules do not apply to offshore jurisdictions.
+Although there are heavy fines and criminal penalties for illegal gambling in the country, the rules do not apply to offshore jurisdictions.

-Players risk much more.
-For participating in gambling with offshore operators, they may face a fine of up to €460 and even imprisonment for up to 3 years.
-Therefore, Polish players are in no hurry to complain about gray operators.
+Players, on the other hand, risk much more.
+For participation in gambling with offshore operators they may face a fine of up to €460 and even imprisonment for up to 3 years.
+Therefore, Polish players are not in a hurry to complain about gray operators.

-Experts say: as long as the state punishes not operators, but consumers, the shadow market will only grow.
+Experts say that as long as the government punishes consumers rather than operators, the shadow market will only grow.

 Gambling regulation